 A stamped concrete porch with matching steps make a dynamic duo.
 Using the same color and pattern for both unifies the look and creates a seamless transition to your front door.

-Give it a facelift
+2. Give a plain porch a decorative facelift

 If you have a plain concrete porch that's in good condition but has no curb appeal, an easy solution is to freshen it up with a decorative overlay.
 This formerly drab porch was given a thin overlay with a diamond pattern enhanced by stain and dark grout lines.
-Learn more about this project and see before and after photos.
+Learn more about this home improvement project and see before and after photos.

 This plain-gray concrete porch and sidewalk was completely transformed by engraving and acid staining.
 The stone pattern and reddish-brown stain now complement the brickwork of the home's exterior.
 Read more about this porch makeover.